 a.
-Vehicle engine idling for more than 30 seconds is prohibited in all pick-up, drop-off and parking areas.
+Vehicle engine idling for more than 30 seconds is prohibited in all pick-up, drop-off and parking areas at the building site controlled by the project.
 "No idling" signage is present at these locations indicating this rule.

 A11 Source Separation